nrwl/nx-workshop/docs/lab17/LAB.md

       }
     ```

+   ⚠️ If you already added the `ci.yml` as an implicit dependency of `*`, this step is **optional**

 5. Commit everything and push your branch
 6. Make a PR on GitHub
-7. Once the checks finish you should see:
+7. Once the checks finish you should see something similar to this:

     ![NxCloud Bot](./nx_cloud_bot.png)